MorpheusAIs/Docs/!KEYDOCS README FIRST!/Morpheus Lumerin Model.md

 ### Layer 1 Contracts

 #### **Ecosystem Registry**
-The ecosystem registry is a reference list of all official Morpherus contracts deployed on that blockchain as well as a list of ecosystem registries deployed on other blockchains.
+The ecosystem registry is a reference list of all official Morpheus contracts deployed on that blockchain as well as a list of ecosystem registries deployed on other blockchains.

 ##### Variables